vdavid/blog.veszelovszki.com-hexo/source/upwork-applications/index.md

 ---
 title: 4 successful Upwork applications
 date: 2018-11-07 22:19:08
-hidden: true
 ---
 Some examples of my Upwork applications that were successful.
 <!-- excerpt -->

 About 50% of my job applications were successful on Upwork.
-For many of them there were 30+ applications.
+For many of them there were 30+ other applications.

 Try to read these from the perspective of the client.
 What would you think and feel if you read these applications?
 I think this question is crucial when writing them.